 A faculty member who is retiring may be eligible for post-retirement appointment as a Professor of the Graduate School (PGS).
-A PGS is expected to be engaged in research, to contribute with distinction to a graduate program, and to be in residence for the equivalent of one semester during each academic year in which the PGS title is held.
+A PGS is expected to be engaged in research that includes graduate students, to contribute with distinction to a graduate program, and to be in residence for the equivalent of one semester during each academic year in which the PGS title is held.

 - A PGS will have access to the departmental support services that are extended to regular faculty.